padriba/NLP_MeTaxa/README.md

      The result will be found in ./NLP/vectorisation_results/high/

   ## Training CNN model
-   - Data generated from the previous step is used to train the CNN mlodel
+   - Data generated from the previous step are used to train the CNN mlodel
    - To train the CNN model for the three datasets

        ```sh